ObelusFamily/Anythink-Market-ahib1/readme.md

 ## First setup

 **[TODO 05/01/2018 @vanessa-cooper]:** _It's been a while since anyone ran a fresh copy of this repo.
-I think it's worth documenting the steps needed to install and run the repo on a new machine?_
+I think it's worth documenting the steps needed to install and run the repo on a new machine?

+make sure the docker app is running on your mac.

+run the docker compose up on the root of the project

+on the FE, make sure to migrate if needed

+the username is only small english letters, no verbal error though

+_